-Formation (June 1997 – October 1997)

 Making things even more difficult was that there was no room for Dead Season to sleep over at the Bremen House.
 Being a national holiday, there were also no rooms left at any nearby hotels and without Al, they couldn’t drive off to the next city.
 Jason Barnett from Ellipsis Union ended up looking in just about every nearby bar but couldn’t locate him.
 Eventually, it was decided that Patrick, Paul and Colin would sleep on the nearby beach, while Ellipsis Union would drive on to Chicago, where they would meet up the next day.
 The next morning they finally found Al wandering the streets, and agreed to stay professional and finish up their last week of touring, eager to play a last show with Ellipsis Union and meet up with fellow Canadians, Acacia.

-The July 4th show at the Fireside Bowl in Chicago would be refreshing for everyone.
+The July 4th show at The Fireside Bowl And Lounge in Chicago would be refreshing for everyone.
 Jeff Dean, a new fan of the band, had come specifically to see them, after having witnessed their set at the Michigan Fest.
 The crowd, packed in a full venue, was into the music and the bands played their best set of the tour.
 After spending the night in a nice hotel, Ellipsis Union headed back south.

 The next day Dead Season finally met up with Acacia, in Grand Haven, Michigan.
 But more misfortunes started happening at the Eagles Lodge.
 The show had been planned to feature seven bands; Small Brown Bike, Dead Season, Acacia, Forever and a Day, Hamilton, With Arms Still Empty and The Fungus.
 But Small Brown Bike ended up cancelling and The Fungus broke up and didn’t show up.
 Even the show’s promoter, Yann Kerevel from With Arms Still Empty, didn’t stick around after his band played and had already started telling people that the headliners weren’t playing, before the show started.
 By the time Dead Season and Acacia played, the atmosphere was uncomfortable and the place almost empty.